abreksa4/mysql-escape-string-polyfill/README.md

 mysql-escape-string-polyfill
 ----------------------------

-mysql-escape-string-polyfill is a very insecure `mysql_escape_string` implementation for a very limited use case.
+mysql-escape-string-polyfill is a very insecure `mysql_escape_string` implementation for a very limited use case

 Usage: